MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 ## Declarative assets

-The Bot framework SDK has various declarative assets available, each will be listed below.
+The Bot Framework SDK has various declarative assets available, each will be listed below.
 These assets can be used in your .dialog files as the `$kind` value.

 ### Triggers